Christopher Reichert, SM '04

 In 2006, while at Vecna Technologies as Director of Client Services, Christopher co-led the business and development team that developed the Massachusetts Commonwealth Care and Commonwealth Choice web portal.
 He successfully launched the groundbreaking service in less than four months, from legislation to working with evolving business requirements, finally to a successful launch.
 This service was a key model for the current Affordable Care Act legislation.

 Christopher has started and managed many businesses, giving him proven essential hands-on experience with new and untested ideas and directions.
 For many of his clients, Christopher was effectively their outsourced-CIO, architecting and refining their technology road maps and brings broad experience in integrating disparate systems in organizations, such as the infrastructure, software, hardware and mobile devices.

-Christopher served for over a decade as Executive Chair of the MIT Sloan CIO Symposium (www.wpmu.mitcio.com), now in its 16th year.
-Mr. Reichert serves on the Board of Directors and is Treasurer for the MIT Sloan Boston Alumni Association.
+Christopher served for over a decade as Executive Chair of the MIT Sloan CIO Symposium (www.mitcio.com) between 2005 and 2015.
+Mr. Reichert serves on the Board of Directors and is Vice President for the MIT Sloan Boston Alumni Association.